soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 > talks about various useful type classes and their laws.

-Applicative functors are a very important concept and will appear in various parsers interface (not just for command-line arguments, but also JSON parsers and general parsers), I/O, concurrency, non-determinism, and more.
+Applicative functors are a very important concept and will appear in various parser interfaces (not just for command-line arguments, but also JSON parsers and general parsers), I/O, concurrency, non-determinism, and more.
 The reason this library is called optparse-applicative is because it uses the `Applicative` interface as the main API for